CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 | Restrictions on amino acids | Restrict the count of specific amino acids.
 Use 3-letter code + number.
 Example: `ASN3` (limit to 3 ASN).
 Enter `None` or leave blank for no restriction |

 ### Submission Script
-Once the input files are prepared.
-User can submit the following example script to run PepAD:
+Once the input files are prepared, users can submit the following example script to run PepAD:

 >
 	#!/bin/bash